 - How do I log into Canvas?

-- You may log into Canvas with your MSU NetID and Password.
+- You may log into Canvas with your University NetID and Password.

 - How do I access my courses?

 - Courses you register for on NEST are automatically populated to your Canvas dashboard.
-Courses are automatically added to your Canvas dashboard every 24 hours.
+Courses are automatically added to your Canvas dashboard every 4 to 6 hours.

-While Information Technology makes all courses available 3 business days prior to the start of the semester, please note instructors reserve the right to publish and unpublish courses on their own.
+While Information Technology makes all courses available three business days prior to the start of the semester, please note instructors reserve the right to publish and unpublish courses on their own.

 - Are Canvas Guides available?

 - Yes.
-Both the Canvas Instructor Guide and Canvas Student Guide are available at guides.instructure.com.
+Both the Canvas Instructor Guide and Canvas Student Guide are available at https://community.canvaslms.com/t5/Guides/ct-p/guides.

 - Is Canvas Support available on campus?